elbruno/no-tiene-nombre-podcast/README.md

 - [Contributing Guidelines](CONTRIBUTING.md) - How to contribute
 - [Code of Conduct](CODE_OF_CONDUCT.md) - Community standards

+## RSS Snapshot & Scheduled Deploys (important)

+The repository includes an automated content pipeline that refreshes episode data daily.
+There are two supported modes for the scheduled job — direct deploy (recommended) and commit+push (history kept).
+The repository currently uses the direct deploy approach.

+1. Direct deploy (current recommended flow)

+- The scheduled workflow `.github/workflows/rss-snapshot.yml` runs daily, generates `public/episodes.json` and `public/episodes.xml`, builds the site, and deploys the `dist/` output directly to Azure Static Web Apps using the `AZURE_STATIC_WEB_APPS_API_TOKEN_KIND_SKY_0B305F010` secret.
+This avoids needing any Personal Access Token (PAT) and ensures the site is updated immediately after the schedule run.

+1. Commit + push (optional — keeps snapshot history in git)

+If you want to retain snapshots in git history (useful for auditing), re-enable the commit+push approach.
+Important: pushes created by workflows using the default `GITHUB_TOKEN` may not trigger other workflows.
+To ensure a commit created by the RSS snapshot workflow triggers the Azure deploy workflow you must:

+- Create a GitHub Personal Access Token (PAT) with `repo` scope (write access to repo).
+- Add it to repository secrets as `SNAPSHOT_PUSH_TOKEN`.
+- Update `.github/workflows/rss-snapshot.yml` to use that token when pushing (or revert to the previous commit step that used the PAT).
+Example (high level):

+  - Use `persist-credentials: false` on `actions/checkout` step.
+  - After generating the snapshot, run a scripted `git commit` and `git push https://x-access-token:${{ secrets.SNAPSHOT_PUSH_TOKEN }}@github.com/<owner>/<repo>.git HEAD:main`.

+Trade-offs:

+- Pros: you keep a historical record of snapshots in the repo.
+- Cons: requires securely storing a PAT and rotating it occasionally; if misconfigured, the push may still not trigger downstream workflows.

+Which to choose?

+For reliability and simplicity, we recommend the direct-deploy approach (already enabled).
+Use commit+push only if you need snapshots in git for auditing or tracking.

+If you want me to switch the workflow to the commit+push approach instead, I can implement that and add a README sample script for generating the PAT and storing it in secrets.

 ## Contributing

 Want to help?
 Quick start: